Agent CLI (pipelex-agent)

 Commands use different stdout formats depending on their purpose:

-concept,pipe— TOML text printed directly to stdout - Markdown or JSON:
+concept,pipe— TOML text printed directly to stdout - Passthrough:

 fmt,lint— rawplxtoutput